FeliciaTung/matplotlib/doc/faq/howto_faq.rst

 There is a good chance you know more about Matplotlib usage in some areas, the stuff you do every day, than many of the core developers who wrote most of the documentation.
-Just pulled your hair out compiling Matplotlib for Windows?
+Just pulled your hair out compiling Matplotlib for windows?
 Write a FAQ or a section for the :ref:`installing-faq` page.
 Are you a digital signal processing wizard?
 Write a tutorial on the signal analysis plotting functions like :func:`~matplotlib.pyplot.xcorr`, :func:`~matplotlib.pyplot.psd` and :func:`~matplotlib.pyplot.specgram`.
 Do you use Matplotlib with `django <https://www.djangoproject.com/>`_ or other popular web application servers?
 Write a FAQ or tutorial and we'll find a place for it in the :ref:`users-guide-index`.
-And so on...
+Bundle Matplotlib in a `py2exe <http://www.py2exe.org/>`_ app?  ...
 I think you get the idea.

 Matplotlib is documented using the `sphinx
 <http://www.sphinx-doc.org/index.html>`_ extensions to restructured text